Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Next door, we have the famous Guincho Beach.
 On small days, it is a perfect spot for beginners.
 But on bigger days, the experienced ones have the chance to catch perfect waves.

-Stage of national and international championships, the beach has showers, free parking, a service station, restaurants, and bars all around.
+At the stage of national and international championships, the beach has showers, free parking, a service station, restaurants, and bars all around.
 In general, Praia do Guincho can satisfy all kinds of surfers.

-The Best Surfing sites in Portugal | Costa Vicentina – Algarve
+The Best Surfing Sites in Portugal | Costa Vicentina – Algarve

 The touristy Algarve region in southern Portugal also offers really good surfing conditions.